openafs-contrib/ansible-openafs/roles/openafs_server/README.md

 ## Server Role Variables

-    afs_admin_principal:
+    afs_admin_principal: admin
-    afs_admin_password: (undefined by default)

-A administrator principal and password to be used to set the AFS service key.
+An administrator username created and added to the UserList.
-The password is not defined by default and must be set on the command line (-e) or in a group variable, preferably encrypted with `ansible-vault`.

     afs_fileserver_type: dafs